totalspectrum/spin2cpp/docs/basic.md

 ```
 It's also possible to give explicit types with `as`:
 ```
+dim a(10) as integer
+dim b as ubyte
-dim a(10) as integer, b as ubyte, s as string
+dim s as string
 ```
-If you give an explicit type, it will apply to all the previous variables without an explicit type:
+Only one explicit type may be given per line (this is different from FreeBASIC).
+If you give an explicit type, it will apply to all the variables on the line:
 ```
-' this makes all the variables singles, despite their names dim a(10), b%, c$, d as single
+' this makes all the variables singles, despite their names ' (probably NOT a good idea!) dim a(10), b%, c$, d as single
 ```
-It's probably better (clearer) in this case to put the `as` first:
+If you want to be compatible with FreeBASIC, put the `as` first:
 ```
 dim as single a(10), b%, c$, d
 ```